An Update from Seniors at Home, a Division of Jewish Family and Children’s Services

 Nothing is more important to Seniors At Home than helping older adults live safely, healthily, and independently in their own homes.
 During COVID-19, our services are especially vital in keeping seniors safe at home and limiting their exposure through personalized care and support.

-As we continue to monitor the progression of COVID-19, our top priority is the health and safety of our clients and staff.
+As we continue to monitor the progression of COVID-19, our top priority is the health and safety of our senior clients and our professional caregivers.
 We are following updates and guidance from the CDC, as well as state and local authorities, and staying informed on best practices.

 We understand you may have concerns for yourself or an aging loved one who is in a high-risk group.
 For that reason, we want to share some of the precautions we are taking to mitigate the risk of spreading the virus and offer an update on our many services.